 - 20% bigger screen than predecessor

-- New feature in the always-on display
+- Additional always-on display features

 - IP6X protected